Information for Prospective Students

-Students who are currently enrolled in the law school are assigned a career adviser who will work with them throughout their time at Emory Law.
-Students are encouraged to seek advice from their adviser.
 Appointments may be made for career planning and job search advice, resume and cover letter preparation, videotaped mock interviews, tips on salary negotiation and more.

 For second- and third-year students, Emory Law hosts two On-Campus Interview (OCI) programs during the late summer and early fall.
 During the spring semester, we host an additional, smaller OCI program that is open for all students, but primarily geared toward first-year students.
 Legal employers from across the country are invited to participate.
 Recruiting organizations include large, medium and small law firms, corporations, and some public interest and government agencies.
 In addition, Emory Law participates in several regional interview programs held in cities throughout the country.
 Instead of interviewing on campus, many employers choose to post job listings for part-time positions during the academic year, as well as summer and post-graduate employment opportunities.

 For more information, including a list of interview programs and participating employers, please click here.

 Public Interest/Government Resources

 Our office provides a variety of programs to educate students interested in both summer and post-graduate employment in the public sector.
 We have a number of resources, directories and other information available for student use, and the law school is a sponsor-school member of Equal Justice Works, an organization that provides the training and skills that enable attorneys to provide effective representation to vulnerable populations.
 Emory Law has a very active public interest student organization, the Emory Public Interest Committee (EPIC), which sponsors programs, co-sponsors a public interest mentor program and job fair with our office, and provides summer grants to enable select students—who engage in a competitive application process—to perform public interest/government work.